hall-lab/speedseq/README.md

                   (see Annotations)
--q FLOAT        minimum variant QUAL score to output [1] -t INT          number of threads to use [default: 1] -T DIR          temp directory [default: ./temp]
--A              annotate the vcf with VEP
+-q FLOAT        minimum variant QUAL score to output [1] -t INT          number of threads to use [default: 1] -T DIR          temp directory [./outprefix.XXXXXXXXXXXX] -A              annotate the vcf with VEP
 -K FILE         path to speedseq.config file [default: same directory as speedseq] -v              verbose